Campaign of the Month: October 2017

 Hair Color: Black

-Pietro grew up starving and uneducated in an impoverished Sicily that had nothing to offer except unbearable taxation imposed by Italy’s newly-unified government.
-His story was the same as many other poor Italians who immigrated to the United States in search of a better life.
+Pietro grew up starving and uneducated in an impoverished Sicily that had nothing to offer except unbearable taxation.
+Life was hard for the poor under the Italy’s newly-unified government.
+Pietro’s story was the same as many other Italians who immigrated to the United States in search of a better life.
 For the most part, Pietro doesn’t like to talk about it.
 He finds it a “boring story that’s been told a thousand times already."

 If someone asks Pietro how he left New York, he’ll smile and weave any of a dozen stories.
-The unifying thread to all of them is that at some point he robbed the wrong mark at the wrong time.
+The unifying thread to all of them is that he robbed the wrong mark at the wrong time.
 New York got too hot and he skipped town.
 New Orleans seemed like as good a place to go as any.
-There was a sizable Italian-American community there, and even 100 years ago they still told stories about the things that happened in the French Quarter.
+There was a sizable Italian-American community there, and even 100 years ago they told stories about the French Quarter’s decadent pleasures.

 What’s indisputably true is that the Embrace made Pietro an unstoppable thief.
-Robbing mortals blind was too easy; the trickier part was maintaining the Masquerade, and he found that more tedious than enjoyable.
+Robbing mortals blind was too easy; the trickier part was maintaining the Masquerade.
+Pietro found that more tedious than enjoyable.
 It was cleaning up after himself rather than actually stealing things of worth.
 Stealing from other vampires, though, proved a more exciting challenge.
 Flirting with danger got his dead heart pumping like nothing else.

 After landing in hot water with several elders, Barthélemy suggested to his childe that petty theft would only take him so far.
 Pietro thereafter expressed himself among the Toreador by becoming an accomplished art forger.
 Many of them considered such work “derivative” but he said, “Who cares?
 It sells.
 Money is beautiful, too.”
 He still likes to point to his “artistic growth” as evidence the supposedly static Kindred can learn new tricks.
 Forgeries were also better for the Masquerade.
 Pietro could steal prized artwork to his heart’s content when he replaced pieces with forgeries.
 He still gets a kick out of seeing how long it takes curators to catch on.
-He claims the hapless kine have yet to identify dozens of fakes in their galleries.
+He claims to have left dozens of still-unidentified fakes in galleries.

 He also credits his success, at least partly, to Barthélemy.
 That credit is possibly the only thing he hasn’t tried to steal completely for himself.